Facts, information and articles about Cochise, a Native American Indian Chief from the Wild West

 » See all Cochise Articles

 Cochise summary: Cochise was an Apache Indian chief.
 His territory covered parts of present day Arizona and New Mexico.
 For many years, Cochise maintained peace with the Americans, even allowing them to set up a post in his territory.
 However, in 1861, a farm was raided and cattle and a child were taken.
-A lieutenant was sent out on orders to find the child and asked to speak with Cochise about the raid.
-Cochise, used to peaceful interactions with the Americans, met with the lieutenant without concern.
+United States Army Lieutenant George N. Bascom was sent out with orders to find the child.
+He asked to speak with Cochise about the raid.
+Cochise, used to peaceful interactions with the Americans, met with the lieutenant, apparently without much concern.
 After being told what had happened, Cochise, who had taken several members of his family along to the meeting, promised to try to find out what had happened to the child.
 The lieutenant remained suspicious, however, and decided that he was going to hold Cochise’s family members until the child was returned.

 Articles Featuring Cochise From History Net Magazines